execonline-inc/CooperTS/packages/collections/README.md

 ### `takeLastUntil`

+`takeLastUntil` returns a new array of the items from the end of the given array until the given function evalutes `true`.

 This function has a curried and non-curried form.
-It returns a new array of the items from the end of the given array until the given function evalutes `true`.

 ```ts
 import { takeLastUntil } from '@execonline-inc/collections';